teddy-vltn/vinted-discord-bot/readme.md

 - **Support for Proxies:** Use proxies to manage IP restrictions or blockages.
 - **Selenium and API Support:** Choose between scraping the website with Selenium or using Vinted's API for data retrieval.

+## Left to do

+- [ ] Add more feature + more configuration to the telegram bot.
+- [ ] Simple database to store the users preferences.
+- [ ] Add a language option for the dataset.
+Currently, it only supports French dataset.
+- [ ] Add more features to the monitor.
+- [ ] Export the telegram bot to a discord bot.

 ## Data

 The overall vinted database has been roughly collected from the Vinted website and stored in JSON files in the `data` directory.